-A 13+ Common Entrance German tutor can be an excellent resource for helping students develop a comprehensive understanding of both the written and verbal elements of the 13+ exam.
+A 13 Plus Common Entrance German tutor is an excellent resource for students.
+Tutors help students develop an understanding of both the written and verbal elements of the 13 Plus Common Entrance examination.

-13+ Common Entrance German tuition will offer dedicated attention to core components of the exam.
-Students will work on their pronunciation, vocabulary and grammar, and how to use these effectively.
+13 Plus Common Entrance German tuition offers dedicated attention to core components of the exam.
+Students not only work on their pronunciation, vocabulary and grammar, but also on how to use these skills effectively for further study.

-The 13+ Common Entrance exams are sat by students to gain entry to a public school in Year 9.
+Students take the 13 Plus Common Entrance examination to gain entry to a public school in Year 9.

 There are usually three examination periods per year: November, January and June.

-Students sit papers in the compulsory subjects of Maths, English and Science but can also choose to sit papers on a wide range of topics from German, French, Spanish, Classical Greek, Latin, History, Geography and Religious Studies.
+Students sit papers in the compulsory subjects of Maths, English and Science.
+Students also choose to sit papers on a wide range of topics from German, French, Spanish, Classical Greek, Latin, History, Geography and Religious Studies.